Curse of the Azure Bonds: Plot summary

-The first bond forces the characters to attack the royal carriage as it goes past, resulting in a fight with some royal guards.
+The first bond forces the characters to attack the passing royal carriage, resulting in a fight with the royal guards.
 The characters begin searching for the first controlling faction, a band of assassins known as the Fire Knives.
-After defeating the Fire Knives and ridding themselves of the first bond, the characters are banished from Tilverton for trying to kill the King.
+After defeating the Fire Knives which eliminates the first bond, the characters are banished from Tilverton for trying to kill the King.
 The characters may then journey to Shadowdale or Ashabenford.
 The player then spends the rest of the game deciding where to go next to remove another bond.
-As the story continues, the adventurers confront the King of Cormyr and his princess, rescue Dimswart the Sage, locate three artifacts, and explore Dagger Falls.
-Princess Nacacia of Cormyr went missing a year ago, when she fled to escape a marriage arranged by her father, and it is up to the party to find her.
-The game combines mini-adventures with major adventures in the quest to remove the Azure Bonds.
-In the game's climactic battle, the adventurers take on an old foe back from the dead.
+As the story continues, the adventurers confront the King of Cormyr and his daughter the princess, save Dimswart the Sage, find three artifacts, and investigate Dagger Falls.
+Princess Nacacia of Cormyr went missing a year ago, when she fled a marriage that her father arranged, and it is up to the party to find her.
+The game combines mini-adventures with major adventures in the quest of the party to remove the Azure Bonds.
+The climax of the game features a battle against an old foe back from the dead.

 The remaining four bonds are controlled by Mogion, leader of the cult of Moander, Dracandros the Red Wizard, Fzoul Chembryl and his beholder allies, and Tyranthraxus, the main antagonist from Pool of Radiance.
 The cult of Moander is based in Yulash, where the characters encounter Alias and Dragonbait, who can join the party.
 After defeating the cult, the party must also defeat three Bits O' Moander, which behave as powerful shambling mounds.
-Dracandros is found in the Red Tower in Haptooth, and the characters will face a beholder in Zhentil Keep, along with a troop of minotaurs and a medusa.
+Dracandros is found in the Red Tower in Haptooth, and the characters will face a beholder in Zhentil Keep, along with a group of minotaurs and a medusa.

-After removing two bonds, characters may use the Search command on the wilderness map to locate mini-dungeons under certain towns; these caverns are dangerous, but the party can gain both experience and treasure in them.
-When four of the bonds have been removed, the characters go on to the final showdown with Tyranthraxus, who takes the form of a storm giant, in the ruins of Myth Drannor.
-After defeating Tyranthraxus, the game ends.
+After removing two bonds, the player gains the ability to use the Search command on the wilderness map to locate mini-dungeons under certain towns; these caverns are dangerous, but the party can gain both experience and treasure in them.
+When the player has successfully removed four of the bonds, the characters will need to fight Tyranthraxus, who takes the form of a storm giant, in the ruins of Myth Drannor.
+After defeating Tyranthraxus, the game is over.